-Council receives regular reports from the Chairs of the Overview and Scrutiny Committee, the Audit Committee, and the Procedures Committee on the achievement of the Committees' work programmes and on any issues they consider should be brought to the attention of Council.
+Council receives reports from the Chairs of the Overview and Scrutiny Committee, the Audit Committee, and the Procedures Committee on the achievement of the Committees' work programmes and on any issues they consider should be brought to the attention of Council.

 At each Council meeting a "question time" allows any Member of the Council an opportunity to formally ask the Leader or any Member of the Executive questions without notice on any matters falling within their sphere of responsibility.
+Members of the public can also ask questions, but then need to be submitted in advance in writing.